Uncrossed Multiflows and Applications to Disjoint Paths: Maximization Setting: Rounding and Hardness

 \subsection{Inapproximability of Maximum Uncrossed Fractional Multiflow}

 Next we prove \Cref{thm:inapprox} on the inapproximability of maximum uncrossed (fractional) multiflow.
-We make use of a strong inapproximability result given by Chuzhoy, Kim and Nimavat for maximum node-disjoint paths (MNDP) and maximum edge-disjoint paths (MEDP) in planar graphs; i.e. the integer program versions of (\ref{eqn:lp-max-edge}) and (\ref{eqn:lp-max-node}) with unit capacities.
-One minor technicality is that in their formulation, a feasible solution is only allowed to route one unit of flow for each demand pair.
-We thus call these problems {\em capped MNDP} and {\em capped MEDP} respectively.
+We make use of a strong inapproximability result given by Chuzhoy, Kim, and Nimavat for maximum edge-disjoint paths (MEDP) and maximum node-disjoint paths (MNDP) in planar graphs; i.e. maximum integer multiflow for unit capacities.
+One minor technicality is that in their formulation, a feasible solution is only allowed to route one unit of flow for each demand.
+We thus call these problems {\em capped MEDP} and {\em capped MNDP} respectively.

 \begin{theorem}[Theorems 1.1 and 1.2, \cite{chuzhoyjournalv017a006}] For every constant $\epsilon > 0$ , there is no $2^{\Omega(\log^{1-\epsilon} n)}$-approximation polynomial-time algorithm for capped MEDP or capped MNDP, assuming that $NP \not\subseteq DTIME(n^{polylog~n})$.
 Moreover, there is no $n^{O\left(\frac{1}{\left(\log \log n\right)^2}\right)}$-approximation polynomial-time algorithm for capped MEDP or capped MNDP, assuming that for some constant $\delta > 0$, $NP \not\subseteq DTIME(2^{n^{\delta}})$.
 These results hold even when the input graph is a maximum degree $3$ planar graph, or even if $G$ is a wall graph. \end{theorem}